 We periodically evaluate our liquidity requirements, capital needs and availability of resources in view of inventory levels, expansion plans, debt service requirements and other operating cash needs.
-To meet our short- and long-term liquidity requirements, including payment of operating expenses and repayment of debt, we rely primarily on cash from operations.
-As of January 31, 2017, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$161.5 million under our revolving credit facility, (ii) \$465.8 million that may become available under our revolving credit facility if we grow the balance of eligible customer receivables and our total eligible inventory balances and (iii) \$23.6 million of cash on hand.
-However, we have in the past sought to raise additional capital.
+To meet our short- and long-term liquidity requirements, including payment of operating expenses, funding of capital expenditures and repayment of debt, we rely primarily on cash from operations.
+As of January 31, 2018, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$207.6 million under our revolving credit facility, (ii) \$462.6 million that may become available under our revolving credit facility if we grow the balance of eligible customer receivables and our total eligible inventory balances and (iii) \$9.3 million of cash on hand.
+However, we have, in the past, sought to raise additional capital.